 There’s a running joke between me and my friends that I’m the “food allergy queen.”
 And my reputation is not that far from the truth.
 I’ve eliminated a ton of foods from my diet due to allergies and sensitivities: gluten, dairy, nuts, soy, corn, coconut, chicken and plenty of raw fruits and veggies.
 But what has perplexed me, and some of my doctors, is that I had eaten all of those foods before without any problems.
-It wasn’t until six years ago that everything seemed to go downhill—my eczema was worse than ever, and my digestion was causing me problems on the reg (nausea, bloating, gas and all that other lovely stuff).
+It wasn’t until seven years ago that everything seemed to go downhill—my eczema was worse than ever, and my digestion was causing me problems on the reg (nausea, bloating, gas and all that other lovely stuff).
 As it turns out, these issues may have stemmed from my gut.

 “If you have food sensitivities, you have [gut] damage,” says Sara Celik, a naturopathic doctor and spokesperson for Renew Life.
 “If somebody has a reaction to foods and we do a blood test, we’re essentially looking for immunoglobulins—undigested proteins in the blood.
 They would never get there if there was no damage.
 They shouldn’t be in the bloodstream—but when they are, we know that they have somehow leaked through.”

 The gut, also known as the gastrointestinal tract, which runs from “gum to bum,” is home to approximately 100 trillion micro-organisms.
 By now we know that many of the bacteria inside our gut protect us from pathogens by acting as a protective lining while promoting normal gastrointestinal function, regulating metabolism and comprising more than 75 per cent of our immune system. “[Good bacteria is] almost like a line of soldiers that protect the gut lining,” explains Celik.